apptaro/photoswipe-video-plugin/README.md

 1. Open `sample.html` using any static server
    (e.g. `python3 -m http.server`)
 2. Ensure internet access to load PhotoSwipe from UNPKG CDN.
-3. Click the arrows to see the animated looping transition.
+3. Click the video thumbnail to play it in the lightbox.

 ---